F-22 Raptor Avionics

 The Hughes-built Common Integrated Processor (CIP) serve as the "brains" for the F-22's totally integrated avionics system.
 CIPs are the central, networked computers that enable the integration of radar, electronic warfare, and identification sensor data, as well as communication, navigation, weapon, and systems status data into coherent, fused information for communication to the pilot via multi-function displays.
 Rather than radar, the electronic warfare system, and the electronic warfare system having individual processors, the CIP supports all signal and data processing for all sensors and mission avionics.

 The CIP modules have the ability to emulate any of the electronic functions through automatic reprogramming.
-For example, if the CIP module that is acting as radio dies, one of the other modules will automatically reload the radio program and take over the radio function.
+For example, if the CIP module that is acting as radio dies, one of the other modules would automatically reload the radio program and take over the radio function.
 This approach to avionics makes the equipment extremely tolerant to combat damage as well as flexible from a design upgrade point of view.

 There are two CIPs in each F-22, with 66 module slots per CIP.
 The CIPs (which is quite literally the size of a oversized bread box) are liquid cooled avionics racks containing both signal processing and data processing modules inserted into common backplane.
 They have identical backplanes, and all of the F-22's processing requirements can be handled by only seven different types of processors.
 There are 33 signal processors and 43 data processors interconnected via a fault-tolerant network.
 Each processing element is manufactured and packaged as an approximately 6x7x3/8ths inch line replaceable module (LRM) for ease of flightline maintenance.

 Each module is limited by design to only 75 percent of its capability, so the F-22 has 30 percent growth capability with no change to the existing equipment.
 Currently, 19 of 66 slots in CIP 1 and 22 of 66 slots in CIP 2 are not populated and are available for growth.
 There is space, power and cooling provisions in the aircraft for a third CIP, so the requirement for a 200 percent avionics growth capability in the F-22 can be easily met.
-There is coordinated plan for technology growth that will help keep the CIP at state-of-the-art levels.
+There is coordinated plan for technology growth that would help keep the CIP at state-of-the-art levels.
 As electronics continue to get smaller and more powerful, it is conceivable that there could be 300 percent increase in avionics capability.